 4. Nearly every red wine tastes better decanted

-TIP: Stinky rotten egg aromas in wines can also be removed by stirring the wine with an all silver spoon or, if you’re in a pinch, a piece of sterling silver jewelry.
-It’s the real deal!
+TIP: Rotten egg aromas in wines can be removed by stirring the wine with an all silver spoon or, if you’re in a pinch, a piece of sterling silver jewelry.

 5. Pouring a Standard Wine Serving